Therealchainman/archive-cp/algorithms/inclusion_exclusion.md

 N is small enough to allow work, or intersections have a pattern that lets you compute them quickly by DP or transforms.

-## Downward DP for Inclusion-Exclusion
+## Downward Sieve DP for Inclusion-Exclusion

 Classic inclusion–exclusion uses alternating signs because you have overlapping sets and you need to fix overcounts.
 Here, the “overcount” at level d comes only from its multiples, and those groups are disjoint once you condition on the exact gcd.
 So you do not see alternating signs explicitly.
 Instead, you do a topological elimination over the divisibility graph: